ReRand/LuaClassJS/README.md

 # LuaClassJS
-a recreation of JavaScript class and prototype systems
+a recreation of JavaScript class and prototype syntax